paulirish/statikk/README.md

 > There are some default HTTP Headers that I am going to introduce for the reaons why I have create this package in the first place:

-> 1. Content-Type: static uses another internal Node.js package `mime` to check against content types
+> 1. Content-Type: statik uses another internal Node.js package `mime` to check against content types
 > 2. Cache-Control: 'no-cache'.
-The primary purpose of static was so I could easily run a folder as web server over HTTP while I'm working on a new site.
+The primary purpose of statik was so I could easily run a folder as web server over HTTP while I'm working on a new site.
 Might as well kill off the cache while I'm writing and debugging CSS and JavaScript.
 There will be an option to disable to default behaviour though.